122) INCEPTION

 (2010 dir.
 Christopher Nolan) Date Seen: July 16 2010

-howcases many of Christopher Nolan's strengths and weaknesses as a filmmaker.
+Showcases many of Christopher Nolan's strengths and weaknesses as a filmmaker.
 It's aesthetically pleasing to look at and a structural beast for sure, but also lacking somewhat in emotional depth.
 It starts out pretty slow too.
-You have to sit through a lot of dull exposition before it really goes anywhere, but thankfully most of that stuff is broken up by fancy set pieces and dynamic action.
+You have to sit through a lot of dull exposition before it really goes anywhere, but thankfully most of that stuff is broken up by fancy set pieces and his usual brand of dynamic action.
 I almost feel like Nolan dumbed the film down too much at parts.
 I love puzzle narratives as much as the next movie geek, but I can't stand when things are explained so easily.
 Heaven forbid you confuse a mainstream audience.
 All nitpicking aside though, I found INCEPTION to be an ambitious and entertaining ride for the most part.
 I'm willing to overlook most of its shortcomings.
-After all, for a big studio film it's got a pretty smart concept it's at least trying to do stuff with.
+After all - for a big studio film it's got a pretty smart concept it's at least trying to do stuff with.
 And the final 30 minutes of action alone are worth the price of admission.
 I was glued to the screen during the big payoff where we finally got to watch all the dominoes fall over.
 I just wish I wasn't so mixed on the rest of the movie where said dominoes were being put into place.

 121) HAPPY-GO-LUCKY